Men installing solar panels on roof

 How many solar panels do I need?

 4. Personal energy goals: This is where future-proofing can come in handy.
 Are you looking to just use solar energy to cover your power usage during the day?
-Or, do you wish to add a solar battery to your panels down the track to store leftover energy for use at night?
+Or, do you want to add a solar battery to your panels down the track to store leftover energy for use at night?

 Compare Solar Panel Installers